 Clinical experiences include elective and emergent procedures, a call experience, OB, cardiac, ICU, regional and pediatric rotations.

 The program anticipates adding additional clinical sites in the future.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

-Minimum of one (1) year full time experience as a registered nurse in a critical care unit within the last 5 years.
+Minimum of one (1) year full time experience as a registered nurse in a critical care unit within the last 3 years.
+(Average 2-6 years)

 Acceptable critical care experience provides applicants with experience in:

 - Interpretation of invasive monitors